mosn/htnn/patch/README.md

         * 20240529-fix-routes-overwrite-when-merging-same-host-from-multi-virtualservices.patch: Backport https://github.com/istio/istio/commit/0cb5c33595cdfaea732178a4d70265ac0a762255 to Istio 1.21.
 The filename in the patch is renamed to match the file in Istio 1.21.
 The bug occurred sometimes when multiple virtualservices has the same domain.
         * 20240823-server-side-filter.patch: Add server-side filters to filter istio CRD.
         * 20240903-dynamic-configs.patch: Add DynamicConfig CRD.
+        * 20240912-optimize-xds-generation.patch: Avoid unnecessary xDS generation for our CRD.